42Gears Support for Microsoft 365

 - Windows: 42Gears offers containerization for Windows devices to ensure emails are set up only on managed devices and can be wiped remotely.

 Today, many organisations are adopting new productivity apps or redesigning the digital communication strategy to collaborate with and support their teams.
 Organizations investing in new apps or infrastructure must ensure that their UEM solution integrates well with the new infrastructure and apps in which they are investing.
-42Gears’ UEM solution can be easily integrated with the Office 365 suite of applications.
+42Gears’ UEM solution can be easily integrated with the Microsoft 365 suite of applications.
 It supports multiple device ownership scenarios, both on-premise and cloud infrastructure, and multiple platforms, such as Android, iOS and Windows.